Hyperbolic Large Language Models: Emerging applications of HypLLMs

 Recent work has begun applying hyperbolic LLM techniques to sequential data in NLP and beyond, using novel and efficient architectures.
 The HiM model~\cite{patil2025hierarchical} exemplifies how hyperbolic geometry can enhance language sequence modeling.
 By leveraging Mamba’s selective state-space mechanism, HiM projects outputs into a curved space (Poincar\'e or Lorentz) with learnable curvature and dynamic margins.
 Across various ontological datasets, HiM captures multi-level linguistic hierarchies more effectively than Euclidean baselines.
-Similarly, in the recommendation domain, Zhang \textit{et al.}~\cite{zhang2025hmamba} introduce \textit{Hyperbolic Mamba (HMamba)} to model user-item sequential interactions.
+Similarly, in the recommendation domain, \textit{Hyperbolic Mamba (HMamba)}\cite{zhang2025hmamba} is used to model user-item sequential interactions.
 HMamba unifies Mamba’s linear-time state-space architecture with hyperbolic representational power, implementing a curvature-aware state space and stabilized Riemannian operations to maintain hierarchy in user preference sequences.
-Thanks to this design, HMamba achieves 3–11\% higher top-$K$ recommendation accuracy than comparable Transformer-based methods, while retaining Mamba’s $\mathcal{O}(L)$ efficiency for long interaction streams.
-Ma \textit{et al.}~\cite{ma2024harec} proposed \textit{HERec}, a hyperbolic graph-LLM framework that unifies semantic information from LLMs with collaborative user-item graphs in hyperbolic space.
-HERec introduces a hierarchical representation structure for user-adjustable exploration-exploitation trade-offs, achieving state-of-the-art performance on both utility and diversity metrics in recommendation tasks.
+Thanks to this design, HMamba achieves 3–11\% higher top-$K$ recommendation accuracy than comparable Transformer-based methods, while retaining Mamba’s $\mathcal{O}(L)$ efficiency for long interaction streams. \textit{HERec}\cite{ma2024harec} is a hyperbolic graph-LLM framework that unifies semantic information from LLMs with collaborative user-item graphs in hyperbolic space , achieving state-of-the-art performance on both utility and diversity metrics in recommendation tasks.
 These cases illustrate how HypLLM approaches can be extended to various sequence learning problems-from natural language to recommender systems-capturing latent hierarchical structures without sacrificing scalability.